bediger4000/nqueens/README.md

 except it's named `iterative.go`.

 I wrote a [threaded](threaded.go) version of the recursive algorithm.
-It starts one goroutine per square on the board, each goroutine finds all the N-queen solutions it can.
+It starts a pool of goroutines (based on value of -t flag), then sends `x,y` coords of all squares on the board down a channel.
+The pool of goroutines block on the empty channel, then find all the N-queen solutions starting with a queen on the `x,y` coordinate of the square they're given.
 Only unique solutions are reported.

 Both versions can handle a maximum of a 12x12 board.